Academic Catalog

 Description

 Fourth of seven courses paralleling content taught in courses in the Respiratory Therapy Program.
-Content to include invasive and non-invasive ventilation strategies and management, arterial blood gases, and innovative approaches to the management of ARDS.
-Develop and strengthen concepts taught in the concurrent lecture and laboratory sessions of the program.
+Designed to develop and reinforce concepts taught in the concurrent lecture and laboratory sessions of the program, with a focus on modes of ventilation, waveform recognition, clinical application, lung recruitment techniques, and adjunct therapies for ventilated patients.
+Media materials, simulations, and videos will provide alternative learning resources to accommodate diverse learning styles.
 Intended for students in the Respiratory Therapy Program; enrollment is limited to students accepted in the program.

 Course Objectives